molavades/3D-Lane-Prediction-and-Object-Detection-2024/README.md

 - **3D Centerline Prediction**

 Leveraging datasets like **OpenLaneV2**, the project implements and evaluates models including CNNs, YOLO, and Vision Transformers to enhance the understanding of lane networks and improve object detection capabilities.
 ---

+## Research Goals
+1.**Lane Topology Prediction:**

+Predict adjacency between lane segments in road networks.
+Train and compare models like MLPs, CNNs, and Graph Neural Networks (optional).

+2.**Object Detection on Merged Views:**

+Merge camera views into front and rear perspectives.
+Train object detection models (e.g., YOLO) to identify objects in these views.

+3.**3D Centerline Prediction:**

+Use advanced CNN and Vision Transformer models to predict 3D centerline points from images.
+Evaluate predictions with metrics like Frechet Distance and Chamfer Distance.

+4.**3D Positional Encoding:**

+Assign unique 3D coordinates to detected objects around a vehicle to create spatial awareness.

+---